gjbex/Fortran-MOOC/docs/file_io.md

 However, there are some disadvantages as well.
 1. text files are typically larger than binary files that contain the same information.
-1. Formatted I/O is requires converting data to a textual representation, or vice versa.
+1. Formatted I/O requires converting data to a textual representation, or vice versa.
 This has a performance impact, increasing the time required for I/O.
-1. When you convert a floating point value to a text representation when you write to a file, and subsequently convert that text representation back to a floating point value when you read the file, these two floating point values may not be identical.
+1. When you convert a floating point value to a text representation you write to a file, and subsequently convert that text representation back to a floating point value when you read the file, these two floating point values may not be identical.